Let’s start with a little exercise.

 5. We would treat each other with deep respect.

-Paul calls wives to respect their husbands (33), but certainly this goes the other way around, too.
+Paul calls wives to respect their husbands (33), but certainly, this goes the other way around, too.
 Practically, this includes speaking well of our spouses, especially in public.
-It also involves taking each other’s ideas seriously, rather than dismissing them quickly in favor of our own.
+It also involves taking each other’s ideas seriously rather than dismissing them quickly in favor of our own.

 6. We would avoid manipulation.

-Have you ever worked behind-the-scenes to get your way with your spouse?
+Have you ever worked behind the scenes to get your way with your spouse?
 I certainly have!
 In a fallen world, we are tempted to obtain good things in bad ways.
 Husbands may manipulate their wives to have sex.
-Wives might pressure their husbands to step up and lead spiritually, or come to Christ.
+Wives might pressure their husbands to step up and lead spiritually or come to Christ.

-But that’s not how Jesus rolls: he does everything above board, giving it to us straight, but, with our best interests in mind.
+But that’s not how Jesus rolls: he does everything above board, giving it to us straight, but with our best interests in mind.
 That’s what he wants for us, too.
 Husbands can tell their wives they’d like to be physically intimate, yet without pressure.
 Wives can conduct themselves like Christ, and pray earnestly for their husbands, as they desire them to come to Christ.

 7. We would accept that marriage isn’t always butterflies and rainbows.